 More and more people are primarily using their mobile devices to search.
 51% of mobile digital media time is spent on mobile devices.
-AMPs or Accelerated Mobile Pages, are the most recent search marketing buzzword that embodies the demand for speedy page loading on mobile devices.
+Accelerated Mobile Pages (AMPs) are the most recent search marketing buzzword.
 But what exactly are AMPs and how does mobile content effect your site rankings?

 What are AMPs?

-When you search something online, do you notice that the first search results are segmented from the other search results?
-AMPS are identified by a small lightening symbol and the ‘AMP’ acronym beside it.
-According to David Merrell of the Washington Post, AMP sites load 88% faster than traditional website pages.
-AMPs embody what most mobile searchers want: fast results.
-Studies have found that 47% of consumers expect a site to load in 1 second.
-Using AMP optimizes your site for the mobile visitor who wants to research something quickly and have their page load in under a second.
+According to David Merrell of the Washington Post, AMP sites load 88 percent faster than traditional website pages.
+AMPs give you what most mobile searchers want: fast results.
+Studies have found that 47 percent of consumers expect a site to load in 1 second.

-AMP is actually a project initiated by Google to prevent people from abandoning sites.
+AMP is project initiated by Google to prevent people from abandoning sites.
 Google rewards content creators using AMP code by placing their content in the “Top Stories” section of the Google results page.
-With the exposure AMP sites receive from being a part of “Top Stories”, you must be wondering how Google translates mobile friendly content with ranking.
+It’s not the only factor, but mobile friendliness significantly affects ranking in mobile SERPs.

 Use Images with Discretion